Journalling for Personal and Professional Growth – 7 Reasons to Journal

 What are the benefits of journalling?

-- Improve your writing skills – Writing every days reconnects us with our ability to write.
-Even though no-one will read our writing – I have seen my own writing improves slowly and steadily over the years.
+- Improve your writing skills – Writing every day reconnects us with our ability to write.
+Even though no-one will read our writing – I have seen my own writing improve slowly and steadily over the years.
 I notice my vocabulary being tested and stretched in my journal.

-- Increase your Confidence – Because our brains are so wired for negativity bias we often need to interrupt this.
+- Increase your confidence – Because our brains are so wired for negativity bias, we often need to interrupt this.
 Putting pen on paper externalises our thinking and enables us to step back and look at it dispassionately.
-This in turn helps to work out what is fact and what are the stories we are making up.
+This in turn helps to work out what is a fact and what are the stories we are making up.
 We can see our own wisdom emerging.

 - Increasing our Creativity – Julia Cameron’s book is called The Artist’s Way – essentially written to help artists access their creativity.
 I’m not an artist – and yet my creativity has definitely increased with the help of the morning pages.
 I can play with ideas, test them out on myself and explore them – and no-one will ever know until I am confident enough to share.

-- Pattern Recognition – When we are journalling regularly we begin to notice themes that come up time and again.
-This might be that you are struggling with the same issue or notice that one work relationship seems to come up time and again.
+- Pattern recognition – When we are journalling regularly, we begin to notice themes that come up time and time again.
+This might be that you are struggling with the same issue or notice that one work relationship seems to come up time and time again.
 Noticing this enables you to make choices about how to change the pattern.

 - Looking back at yesterday my best moments in the day were?